PROFESSIONAL STANDARDS I: The Introduction

-The characters of Xena and Gabrielle belong in their entirety to Universal/MCA, Renaissance Pictures, and all the other powers that be.
-The characters portrayed here may resemble those heroines, but no copyright infringement is intended.
+The characters here might resemble some folks we know.
+No copyright infringement is intended.
 I wrote this story at the urging of my muse; it should never be used for profit.
-Please do not copy or cite elsewhere without express permission of the author.
+Please do not copy or cite elsewhere without permission from the author.

 None.
 There is a bit of naughty language, though.